Questions:

 Here’s the step-by-step breakdown:

-Ethan, as you informed me you performed a reboot and checked the time and date, I won’t mention it again.
-(Of course, those who haven’t done this yet should do so.)
+As Ethan mentioned, he performed a reboot and checked the time and date.
+I won’t mention it again.
+(Of course, if you haven’t done this yet, do it.)

 Instead, I will advise you to perform a reboot again in a different way!